 ''' This RNS example demonstrates a simple client/server echo utility.
 A client can send an echo request to the # server, and the server will respond by proving receipt # of the packet. import argparse import RNS Let's define an app name.
 We'll use this for all destinations we create.
-Since this echo example is part of a range of example utilities, we'll put them all within the app namespace "example_utilities" APP_NAME = "example_utilities" This initialisation is executed when the users chooses to run as a server (continues on next page) '''
+Since this echo example is part of a range of example utilities, we'll put them all within the app namespace "example_utilities" APP_NAME = "example_utilities" This initialisation is executed when the users chooses '''

 '''

+to run as a server

 def server(configpath):

 global reticulum

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Randomly create a new identity for our echo server

 server_identity = RNS.Identity()

 We create a destination that clients can query.
 We want

 to be able to verify echo replies to our clients, so we

 create a "single" destination that can receive encrypted

 messages.
 This way the client can send a request and be

 certain that no-one else than this destination was able

 to read it.

 echo_destination = RNS.Destination(

 server_identity,

-RNS.Destination.IN.
+RNS.Destination.IN,

 RNS.Destination.SINGLE,

 APP_NAME,

-"echo",
+"echo".

 "request"

 )

 We configure the destination to automatically prove all

 packets addressed to it.
 By doing this, RNS will automatically

 generate a proof for each incoming packet and transmit it

 back to the sender of that packet.

 echo_destination.set_proof_strategy(RNS.Destination.PROVE_ALL)

 Tell the destination which function in our program to

 run when a packet is received.
 We do this so we can

 print a log message when the server receives a request

 echo_destination.set_packet_callback(server_callback)

 Everything's ready!

 Let's Wait for client requests or user input

 announceLoop(echo_destination)

 def announceLoop(destination):

 Let the user know that everything is ready

 RNS.log(

 "Echo server "+

 RNS.prettyhexrep(destination.hash)+

 " running, hit enter to manually send an announce (Ctrl-C to quit)"

-)

 We enter a loop that runs until the users exits.

 If the user hits enter, we will announce our server

 destination on the network, which will let clients

-know how to create messages directed towards it.

 '''